 Oscar with a canvas experiment in Stockton, NSW.
 This canvas was left on a verandah to gather dust for 18 months.

-Currently (late 2018/early 2019) I am placing approximately 43 unframed random sized canvas piece at various locations throughout the Hunter Valley to collect dust over a one year period.
+Over the next year I am placing approximately 43 unframed random sized canvas pieces at various locations throughout the Hunter Valley to collect dust over a one year period.
 The canvas pieces will be collected and stitched together to give a visual reference to a patchwork, or rather, an aerial view of pockets of land.
-Each piece and its location will be sampled to determine what is present in the dust.
-The resulting work will be exhibited in 2020 (venue to be confirmed).
+Testing will be carried out at each location to determine what is present in the dust.
+Is coal dust present in these samples?
+Can we determine how far the dust travels by sampling locations removed from coal activities?
+The resulting work will be exhibited in 2020 at the Creator Incubator exhibition space.
+Dates to be confirmed.

-If you were given a piece of canvas by a friend for this project (thank you for being involved!) could you please email me at firstname.lastname@example.org….so I can stay in touch with you directly, or so that you can ask me any questions.
-I will update my site/blog when I can with news about the project.
+If you were given a piece of canvas by a friend for this project (thank you for being involved!) could you please send me your details? email@example.com

 The canvas is to be laid down or pinned to an exterior wall, white side down, raw side up.
 Rocks, bricks, thread can be used to hold the edges down.
 I’m not precious about pets walking over it either.
 It only adds to it!